AjayKumar-91/90DaysOfDevOps/2026/day-01/learning-plan.md

 Build a CI/CD pipeline to automate build and deployment

 Containerize and deploy an application using Docker & Kubernetes basics

+Deploy a production-grade application on Kubernetes with CI/CD pipelines.

+Build automation scripts for Linux servers and cloud infrastructure using Shell, Terraform, and Ansible.

+Gain hands-on experience with AWS services like EC2, S3, and IAM for real-world cloud deployments.

 **Why I Am Learning DevOps & Cloud**